 Once you've added all the customization you want, click 'Save Settings' and scroll down to see your changes.

-Below a preview.
+Below is a preview.
 And what your subscribers will see when they receive your email newsletter in their inbox when they click 'view in browser'.